Expert, cost-effective derivatives consulting

 1- or 2-Factor Short Rate Calibrator is a least-square calibration of either a 1-factor, constant parameter Gaussian model, or a 2-factor, constant parameter Gaussian model by means of Levenberg-Marquardt.

-ATM Gabillion Calibrator is (in a least-squares sense) a calibrator for a constant coefficient Gabillion model to a collection of at-the-money future contracts.
+ATM Gabillon Calibrator is (in a least-squares sense) a calibrator for a constant coefficient Gabillon model to a collection of at-the-money future contracts.

 ATM Schwartz97 Calibrator is (in a least-squares sense) a calibrator for a constant coefficient Schwartz97 model to a collection of at-the-money future contracts.